ImRTee/Promodo-Clock/README.md

 # Promodo-Clock
-This is usually used for Promodo technique which boosts up efficiency in working.
+This clock is usually used for Promodo technique which boosts up efficiency in working.

 # Technology
 1. Animate.css